appliedgeometry/poissongeometry/README.md

 # Poisson Geometry
-Is a Python class to calculate classical methods in Poisson Geometry with symbolic calculus.
-This methods are:
+Is a Python class for (local) Poisson-Nijenhuis calculus on manifolds:

 |  sharp_morphism            | lichnerowicz_poiison_operador  | modular_vf           |
 | :-------:                  | :------:                       | :-----:              |